dms-viz/dms-viz-docs/preparing-data/command-line-api/index.md

   A dictionary that establishes the range and default value for each filter (i.e. `"{'effect': [min, value, max], 'times_seen': [min, value, max]}"`). _Optionally_, you can only specify the min and max (i.e. `[min, max]`), but it's **highly** recommended that if you have a filter, you should set a default value that's interpretable.

+- ### `--heatmap-limits`

+  `<list>`

+  A list that is either 1, 2, or 3 values long that sets the either the center, the minimum and maximum, or the minimum, center and maximum of the heatmap's color scale depending on the number of values provided.
+The format of the list is a string where each of the values is separated by a comma (i.e. `-1, 0, 1`).
+If only a single value is provided, the center of the heatmap color scale is set based on the provided value.
+If two values are provided, the range of the scale is set based on the values.
+If three values are provided, the range and center of the scale are set. **Importantly**, the values set here **only** affect the heatmap's color scale, **not** the protein's color scale; the color scale of the protein will remain symmetric around 0.

 - ### `--included-chains`

   `<string>`